AlibabaCloudDocs/ddos/intl.en-US/DDoS Protection Guide/Product Introduction/Blackhole filtering policy of Alibaba Cloud.md

 You can also increase the threshold by using one of the following methods:

--   Purchasean [Anti-DDoS Origin](https://common-buy-intl.alibabacloud.com/?commodityCode=ddos_ddosbgp_public_intl) instance to enable [unlimited protection](/intl.en-US/DDoS Protection Guide/Terms.md) without changing your service IP address.
+-   Purchase an [Anti-DDoS Origin](https://common-buy-intl.alibabacloud.com/?commodityCode=ddos_ddosbgp_public_intl) instance to enable [unlimited protection](/intl.en-US/DDoS Protection Guide/Terms.md) without changing your service IP address.
--   Purchasean [Anti-DDoS Pro or Anti-DDoS Premium](https://common-buy-intl.alibabacloud.com/?commodityCode=ddosDip_intl) instance and switch your service traffic to the IP address of Anti-DDoS Pro or Anti-DDoS Premium.
+-   Purchase an [Anti-DDoS Pro or Anti-DDoS Premium](https://common-buy-intl.alibabacloud.com/?commodityCode=ddosDip_intl) instance and switch your service traffic to the IP address of Anti-DDoS Pro or Anti-DDoS Premium.
 This allows you to obtain up to Tbit/s of protection capabilities.
 Anti-DDoS Pro and Anti-DDoS Premium defend your service against DDoS attacks with a committed protection capability and defense effect.

 ## What is the difference between Security Credibility and Anti-DDoS Pro or Anti-DDoS Premium in terms of protection threshold increase?